-- 1. have the physical ability to walk, climb, crawl, bend, push, pull, or lift and balance over less than ideal terrain; - have good physical stamina and endurance, which would not be adversely affected by having to lift, carry, and balance at times, in excess of 125 pounds (250 pounds with assistance); - 3. see different color spectrums; - 4. have good eye-hand coordination and manual dexterity to manipulate equipment, instrumentation, and medications;
+- 1. Have the physical ability necessary to walk, climb, crawl, bend, push, pull, lift and balance over less than ideal terrain. - 2.
+Have good physical stamina and endurance which would not be adversely affected by having to lift, carry, and balance at times, in excess of 125 lbs.
+(250 lbs. with assistance). - 3.
+See different color spectrums. - 4.
+Have good eye-hand coordination and the manual dexterity to manipulate equipment, instrumentation, and medications.